-I’m fortunate that my outdoor space is divided into distict areas.
-We have a planted area that takes about 75% (which is further sub divided into veg garden, storage etc) and the rest is a patio/outdoor living area that's directly accessed from the rear of the property.
+I’m fortunate that my outdoor space is divided into distinct areas.
+We have a planted area that takes about 75% (which is further subdivided into the veg garden, storage etc) and the rest is a patio/outdoor living area that's directly accessed from the rear of the property.

 I’ve found the more often you wash away any webs, the less likely spiders are to return.